-What is a Camshaft Position Sensor, and What Does a Camshaft Sensor Do?
+What is a Camshaft Position Sensor, and What Does a it Do?

 The camshaft position sensor is an electronic sensor that sends data to the Engine Control Module (ECM) about the camshaft’s exact speed.
 Sometimes referred to as the CMP, phase detector, or cylinder identification sensor, it transmits data necessary for the engine control module to determine ignition timing in addition to fuel injection timing.

 Each camshaft will have its camshaft position sensor.
 If the vehicle has what is known as DOHC (Dual Overhead Cams), it will have two sensors.

 The camshaft sensor ensures the vehicle gets the best fuel economy for the engine.
 The information provided to the ECM about the speed of the camshaft helps the injection begin.

 The camshaft sensor transmits data to the engine control module about which cylinder is in the power stroke position.
 The camshaft sensor provides the data necessary for ECM analytics when ignition and fuel injection must occur in each cylinder.

 Camshaft Position Sensor Location

 The best practice is to look in the engine service manual to locate the camshaft position sensor.
 Most if not all vehicles are located on the engine block itself or the cylinder head.
 In some cars, the CMP might be:

 - Mounted on the front of the cylinder head below the timing belt cover.